On finite dimensional representations of finite W-superalgebras: Acknowledgements

 \section{Acknowledgements}

 The author is partially supported by NFSC (grant No.11801113) and RIMS, an international joint usage/research center located in Kyoto University.
-This work is motivated by communications with Arakawa and a part of it is written during the author's visit to him at RIMS.
-The author indebted much to him for many helpful discussions.
-The author also thanks the helpful communications from Bin Shu and comments from Yang Zeng.
+This work is motivated by communications with Tomuyuki Arakawa and a part of it is written during the author's visit to him at RIMS.
+The author is indebted much to him for many helpful discussions.
+He thanks Hao Chang for the tremendous help in improving the language.
+He also thanks for the helpful communications from Bin Shu and comments from Yang Zeng.
+Finally, the author would like to express his gratitude to the editors and referees for their numerous valuable comments.